nhsconnect/gpconnect/index.md

 ![Img](images/overview/GP Connect Model.png)

 ## GP Connect APIs ##
-GP Connect has worked with GP clinical system suppliers to develop [Application Programming Interfaces (APIs)](overview_glossary.html#API®).
-These APIs make data from clinical systems available in a standard form that can be used across different systems and be made available to clinicians who need access to the data for direct patient care.
+GP Connect APIs make data from clinical systems available in a standard form that can be used across different systems and be made available to clinicians who need access to the data for direct patient care.

 The APIs currently available are:
 *	Access Record HTML – enables clinicians to view a patient’s medical record